a-rhodes-vcu/unix_chat_bot/README.md

         # softmax is the default activation function for the third later
         model.add(Dense(len(train_y[0]), activation='softmax'))
 ```
 Last but not least, the [flask app](https://github.com/a-rhodes-vcu/unix_chat_bot/blob/main/flaskChatBot.py)!
-msg is the user input, which is tokenized and then turned into a bag of words.
+The .pkl files and .h5 file from bashBot are imported into the flask app. msg is the user input, which is tokenized and then turned into a bag of words.
 The bag of words is fed into the model and a list of probabilities is returned.
 The highest probability for the tag is then used to return the chat bot response.
 ```
 @app.route("/get")
 def get_bot_response():